 Ammonia is hazardous, toxic, and dangerous to the environment.
 If corrosion in ammonia refrigeration piping causes a leak, there is real danger to the people in the area, and to the environment as well.
 Both Safety and Environmental agencies (State or Federal) will respond immediately.
 Moreover there can be lengthy facility shutdowns, and losses of millions in inventories which have been contaminated by ammonia releases.

 The food and beverage processing industry became eager and early adopters.
-At this writing (early 2010) the list of food and beverage processors using Polyguard RG-2400® under their insulation reads like the average American’s shopping list.
+The list of food and beverage processors using Polyguard RG-2400 under their insulation reads like the average American’s shopping list.

 A third set of motivated customers – oil and gas above the Arctic Circle